yamanmhj/xmopsconnectfull/README.md

 vbnet
 Copy code

-Feel free to copy and use it directly for your GitHub repository!
-Let me know if you need additional edits.
+Copy this into your `README.md` file, and you’re good to go!
+Let me know if there’s anything else you need.

+ChatGPT can make mistakes.
+Check important info.